First Amendment to the United States Constitution: Historical outlook

 In Herndon v.
 Lowry (1937), the Court heard the case of African American Communist Party organizer Angelo Herndon, who had been convicted under the Slave Insurrection Statute for advocating black rule in the southern United States.
 The Court reversed Herndon's conviction, holding that Georgia had failed to demonstrate any "clear and present danger" in Herndon's political advocacy.
-The clear and present danger test was again invoked by the majority in the 1940 Thornhill v.
-Alabama decision in which a state antipicketing law was invalidated.The Court adopted the imminent lawless action test in 1969's Brandenburg v.
-Ohio, 395 U.S. 444 (1969), which some commentators view as a modified version of the clear and present danger test.
 The importance of freedom of speech in the context of "clear and present danger" was emphasized in Terminiello v.
-City of Chicago (1949) where the Supreme Court noted that the vitality of civil and political institutions in society depends on free discussion.
-Democracy requires free speech because it is only through free debate and free exchange of ideas that government remains responsive to the will of the people and peaceful change is effected.
-Restrictions on free speech are only permissible when the speech at issue is likely to produce a clear and present danger of a serious substantive evil that rises far above public inconvenience, annoyance, or unrest.
-Justice William O. Douglas wrote for the Court that "a function of free speech under our system is to invite dispute.
+City of Chicago (1949), where Justice William O. Douglas wrote for the Court that "a function of free speech under our system is to invite dispute.
 It may indeed best serve its high purpose when it induces a condition of unrest, creates dissatisfaction with conditions as they are, or even stirs people to anger."